 Camber is the vertical tilting of the wheels.
 As the camber angle controls how much of the wheel is in contact with the road, too great a difference between camber angles can cause the vehicle to pull to one side and may make tyres wear unevenly.

-If you have noticed any of the signs listed below, we would recommend visiting your local Merityre Specialists branch for a free wheel alignment check.
-We will check the alignment of your wheels and offer offer advice if it needs any correction work carrying out.
+Now you know what causes wheel alignment to change, if you have noticed any of the signs listed below, we would recommend visiting your local Merityre Specialists branch for a free wheel alignment check.
+We will check the alignment of your wheels and offer advice if it needs any correction work carrying out.

 Fortunately, problems with wheel alignment are easy to identify and if you notice any of the following signs you should get your wheel alignment checked by a tyre specialist.